-Our simple model seems to be a strong oversimplification.
+Our simple model seems to be a strong oversimplification, and explains why a classical condenser cannot explain the voltage in neuronal condenser.
 The number of uncompensated ions needed for the cell, using the method in~\cite{JohnstonWuNeurophysiology:1995}, is $0.88*10^7$.
 The calculated values are about a factor of $5$ lower than the experimentally derived values.
 "An electrical potential difference about $50-100\ mV$ ... exists across a plasma membrane only about $5\ nm$ thick, so that the resulting voltage gradient is about $100,000\ V/cm$"~\cite{MolecularBiology:2002}.
 "The number of uncompensated ions needed for the cell is $4.7*10^7$"~\cite{JohnstonWuNeurophysiology:1995}.
-We are in the correct order of magnitude, but we arbitrarily assumed a layer thickness, a non-dielectric medium, and a physically unreasonable step-like electric field.
-The deviation from the experienced values suggests that dipoles in the electrolyte bulk significantly change the achievable electric field and potential across the plates.
+We are in the correct order of magnitude, but we arbitrarily assumed a layer thickness, a non-dielectric medium, and a physically unreasonable step-like electrical field.
+The deviation from the expected values suggests that dipoles in the electrolyte bulk significantly alter the achievable electrical field and potential across the plates.

 A usual parallel plate condenser (shown in Fig.~\ref{fig:Physics-Capacitor}) can be derived with such a model.
 We have two infinite conducting sheets and an insulator layer between them.
-The magnitude of the opposite charges on the two plates must be the same as in the classical picture. \textit{Given that the amount of surface charge densities is concluded from the ionic concentration in the segment (in a balanced state), the sum of ionic concentrations must be the same in the segments.} A constant electric field is present inside the membrane (across the plates of the condenser), and there is zero electric field inside the parallel conducting plates and outside the condenser.
-In this ideal picture, the charges are aligned on the border of two (infinitely thin) conducting layers and cannot move.
-The attractive force between them and the opposite charges on the other plate keeps them fixed in the direction of $z$, and the repulsive force between the charges with the same sign keeps their surface density in the $(x,y)$ plane uniform: the infinitely thin plates are equipotential.
+The magnitude of the opposite charges on the two plates must be the same as in the classical picture. \textit{Given that the amount of surface charge densities is concluded from the ionic concentration in the segment (in a balanced state), the sum of ionic concentrations of the neuron must be the same in the segments.} A constant electrical field is present inside the membrane (across the plates of the condenser), and there is zero electrical field inside the parallel conducting plates and outside the condenser.
+In this ideal picture, the charges are aligned along the boundary between two (infinitely thin) conducting layers and cannot move.
+The attractive force between them and the opposite charges on the other plate keeps them fixed in the direction of $z$, and the repulsive force between the charges with the same sign, the surface density in the $(x,y)$ plane remains uniform: the infinitely thin plates are equipotential.
 This picture illustrates the equilibrium state of charges, consisting of infinitely small non-dissociating charge carriers and perfectly smooth surfaces.